-- (1) A worker notifies his/her employer - The worker submits to his/her doctor the content of duties using a certain form. - Based on this information, the doctor prepares a document describing symptoms (symptoms that can affect commuting and task implementation, etc.), the treatment plan, whether the worker can continue to work, desirable occupational measures to be taken and matters requiring consideration using a certain form. - The worker submits the document prepared by the doctor to his/her employer. - (2) The employer hears opinions from an industrial doctor - The employer provides the industrial doctor with information from his/her doctor submitted by the worker to hear opinions regarding whether the worker can continue to work, occupational measures to be taken and consideration to be given to treatment at workplace. - (3) The employer decides and implements occupational measures to be taken - The employer takes opinions of the doctor and the industrial doctor into consideration and hears opinions of the worker to decide whether the worker can continue to work and the content of consideration to be given for treatment (securing of time for seeing a doctor, etc.) and to implement occupational measures (reallocation, etc.) - In this case, it is desirable to prepare a "support plan for balanced life" which summarizes specific contents of the above support measures.
+- (1) A worker notifies his/her employer - The worker submits to his/her doctor the content of duties using a certain form. - Based on this information, the doctor prepares a document describing symptoms, whether the worker can continue to work, desirable occupational measures to be taken such as short-time work and matters requiring consideration using a certain form. - The worker submits the document prepared by the doctor to his/her employer. - (2) The employer hears opinions from an industrial doctor - The employer provides the industrial doctor with information from his/her doctor submitted by the worker to hear opinions regarding occupational measures to be taken and consideration to be given to treatment at workplace. - (3) The employer decides and implements occupational measures to be taken - .
+The employer takes opinions of the doctor and the industrial doctor into consideration and hears opinions of the worker to decide whether the worker can continue to work and the content of consideration to be given for treatment (securing of time for seeing a doctor, etc.) and to implement occupational measures (reallocation, etc.) - In this case, it is desirable to prepare a "support plan for balanced life" which summarizes specific contents of the above support